Rhine-Neckar S-Bahn: Further planning

 The second stage of construction includes further projects that should have been implemented gradually by the end of 2017.

 Development of the Rhine Valley Railway

 Due to the high utilisation on the Rhine Valley line on the Bruchsal–Heidelberg section it is planned to extend the platforms from 140 to 210 metres, so that longer trains can run.
 This is necessary, above all, because it is not possible to increase the capacity of the line due to the joint use of the Rhine Valley Railway by local passenger, long-distance passenger and freight trains.

-The new Stettfeld-Weiher station is being built at line-km 44.185 in the district of Stettfeld in the municipality of Ubstadt-Weiher.
-It will be served by S-Bahn lines S 3 and S 4 from 15December 2019.